GabrielGalski/Trabalho3_Leetcode/README.md

 # Trabalho3_Leetcode
-Gabriel Gaslki Machado - M2
+Gabriel Galski Machado - M2

 865. Smallest Subtree with all the Deepest Nodes